ovh/manager/CONTRIBUTING.md

 - Code must be formated with `yarn run lint`
 - Code must pass `yarn run test`

+# Translations

+Due to an internal process, only French sentences can be updated or added.
+If you want to make changes in translations from another language, please open an issue.

 # Submitting Modifications

 The contributions should be submitted through GitHub Pull Requests